emqx/cloud-docs/en_US/upgrade_policy.md

 Upgrade timing may vary based on user versions and business requirements.
 EMQX Cloud coordinates with customers to schedule upgrades, aiming to avoid high-risk periods.
 However, EMQX Cloud retains the final authority for upgrades.

-## Discontinued Features
+## Deprecations
-Discontinued features refer to the removal of any feature that users may have been utilizing in EMQX Cloud.
+Deprecations refer to the removal of any feature that users may have been utilizing in EMQX Cloud.

 ### Potential User Impact
-- Major Impact: The removal of a feature that users actively use can significantly impact their operations.
+- Large: The removal of a feature that users actively use can significantly impact their operations.
-- No Impact: If a feature is not being used, its removal has no impact.
+- None: If a feature is not being used, its removal has no impact.

 ### Examples
-- Deletion of a specific API interface
+- Deletion of a specific API URI.
-- Removal of a value-added service
+- Removal of a value-added service.

 ### Frequency
-Rarely occurs
+Rarely occurs.

-### Notifications
+### Communication before the change
 Confirmation and notification of discontinued features are provided to users 90 days before the removal, informing them about the scope and impact.
 This may be done through email notifications, updated documents, and articles.